 No matter your background or ability in dance, Lane’s dance program will meet you where you’re at.
 Whether you’ve been dancing since you were a kid, or you’ve never been inside a dance studio, we offer classes for all levels of ability!

 Lane’s dance program is designed for both the dance major and the dance enthusiast, so whether you’re taking classes to fulfill your degree requirements or just for fun, there’s a place for you.
-The Dance Program offers four courses that satisfy the Arts and Letters requirement for the AAOT Degree including D160 Dance Composition, D260 Group Choreography, D251 Looking at Dance, and D256 Body As Knowledge.
+The Dance Program offers four courses that satisfy the Arts and Letters requirement for the AAOT Degree including D160 Dance Composition, D260 Group Choreography, D251 Looking at Dance, and D256 Anatomy of the Moving Body.

 When you’re ready to get started, just apply!
 Our Admissions Office staff will guide you through the steps to enroll to get you started right.
 You can also contact Admissions with any questions you have about the college, to schedule a tour of the campus, or just to say hello.
 If you’re not ready to apply today, you can request more information on the program and we’ll get in touch to make a plan that works for you.

 Classes in contemporary, ballet, and jazz are offered in a sequence for different skill levels, to help you progress in your ability and challenge yourself.
 The choreography series includes improvisation, dance composition and group choreography.
 Somatic classes include Gyrokinesis, body-mind stretch and relaxation, pilates, dancing the fluid body (Continuum), authentic movement, fluid yoga, and contact improvisation.
 To deepen your dance experience, the dance department also offers classes in Balinese, African, hip hop, musical theatre, tap and more!